-With Europe’s society facing a wide range of environmental challenges, the industries we represent offer many solutions for a sustainable, resource- and energy-efficient, low-carbon and increasingly circular economy.
-Not only do Europe’s technology companies support a high level of environmental protection in their own manufacturing processes; they are also committed to continuously improving the environmental life-cycle performance of the products they supply to clients, whether business-to-business or private consumers.
+With Europe’s society facing a wide range of environmental challenges, Europe's technology industries offer many innovative solutions for a sustainable, resource- and energy-efficient, low-carbon and increasingly circular economy.
+Not only do Europe’s technology companies support a high level of environmental protection in their own manufacturing processes, they are also committed to continuously improving the environmental life-cycle performance of the products they supply to clients, whether business-to-business or private consumers.

-In order to turn challenges into opportunities, Orgalim advocates for a holistic, forward-looking policy framework at EU level: one that will support the implementation of the UN Sustainable Development Goals (SDGs) and contribute to building a competitive market for circularity, in which ever more efficient, digitally enabled products and services can optimise how resources are used throughout the economy.
+In order to turn challenges into opportunities, Orgalim advocates for a holistic, forward-looking policy framework at European Union level: one that will contribute to building a competitive market for circularity, in which ever more efficient, digitally enabled products and services can optimise how resources are used throughout the economy.
 We are convinced that with the right policies in place, Europe can ensure our industries continue to maintain a global edge – driving sustainable growth, competitiveness and prosperity both at home and worldwide.

 Scroll down for an overview of our advocacy work in this area - and click here to view all Orgalim position papers on environment topics.